Internship Full Description

 Through these conversations and their interaction with our church’s life, interns will discover that we believe God’s church is the main sounding board of the gospel, but a sounding board that’s largely ignored in Christian circles today.
 Not only that, they will consider what it means to build a church, not according to the latest cultural waves or “whatever works,” but according to all that the Bible says about our life together as the local church.
 Praise God that his Word is not silent on matters of ecclesiology and pastoring.

 We offer the internship program to six men twice a year.
 It lasts approximately five months, and occurs from January to May as well as from August to December.
-A man must have completed his undergraduate degree, but beyond that our interns have consisted of everything from young men just out of college to senior pastors on sabbatical.
+We usually expect an intern applicant to have completed his undergraduate degree, but beyond that our interns have consisted of everything from young men just out of college to senior pastors on sabbatical.

 Due to the shortness of the internship program, men coming from outside of CHBC should not expect to use it to help them answer the question, “Am I called to the ministry?”
 Five months is not enough time to confirm someone’s ministerial qualifications.
 Instead, we view the church sending a man into the program as bearing that responsibility.
 Moreover, CHBC does not build ministry on interns (teaching publicly, leading small groups, etc.), and men should not expect the internship to be a time where their gifts are tested.

 The bulk of the intern’s office time will be spent reading over 5,000 pages of text, writing about one hundred papers (5 per week), and discussing those papers.
 While the list of books is constantly updated, here is a general guide to the books that are covered: